solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 Encourage the students to continue learning by producing a plan based on the topics discussed in the workshop.

-Suggest sonme resources such as books, podcasts, GA courses, etc.
+Suggest some resources such as books, podcasts, GA courses, etc.

 #### Q & A

 > Instructor Notes: Encourage the students to share any thoughts or questions before closing the session.

 ***